joachimpoutaraud/saxelerophone/README.md

     * Open `neuralnet-help.pd` and ensure that all objects load (i.e. no red error message in the PD window).
     * Create a sub-folder called `neuralnet` in your `pd-externals` folder, and move all the files inside.

+Additionally, download the collection of Pure Data abstractions [`SFApdlib`](https://github.com/stefanofasciani/SFApdLib), and copy the folder `sfapdlib` and its contents in your Pure Data externals directory.

 ## Usage
 #### Training the regression model